aarjav22/Auto_MPG/README.md

 ## 8. Exploratory data analysis

-To summarize the main characteristics of data I analysed it using Data Visualization by ploting graphs like regression plot ,box plot ,histogrames, and distribution plot between the dependent and various independent variables.
-It help me in finding the good attributes and bad attributes for training my model as graph clearly shows us the reationship between the variables.
+To summarize the main characteristics of data and finding the patterns I use plots to analysed it using Data Visualization by ploting graphs of univariate, bivariate to find the distribution of particulat attribute and the relationship between the dependent and independent attribute by using plots like regression plot ,box plot ,histogrames, and distribution plot.It help me in finding the good attributes and bad attributes for training my model as graph clearly shows us the reationship between the variables.

 &nbsp; &nbsp; &nbsp; &nbsp;

 ## 9. Interpretation and Conclusion

-Simple Linear Regression:
+Linear Regression:

-     RMSE value: 15.597077922801555

-     R2 value : 0.7332325331513996

-Multiple Linear Regression

-     RMSE value: 11.689963364262722
+     MSE value: 0.1764742397827893

-     R2 value : 0.8170638660159202
+     Accuracy Score : 0.8313833993698124

+     cross validation score: 0.5906438717928257

 Polynomial Regression:

-     RMSE value: 9.355445178772353
+     MSE value: 6.887827289424193

-     R2 value : 0.8399874371382401

-We can conclude that polynomial regression model fits the data in most perfect manner as compaired to simple ,multiple linear regression model as we can see from mean Squared error and R2 value of all three models
+     Accuracy Score : 0.8317803894705068

+     cross Validation score: 0.4403178468015085

+After looking at the scores like accuracy score ,mean squared error and cross validation score we can conclude that polynomial regression has a little edge on accuracy score but cross validation score and mean squared score of linear regression are much better then that of polynomial regression so we conclude that linear regression fit the data much better as compair to polynomial regression.

 &nbsp; &nbsp; &nbsp; &nbsp;